 Maureen Emerson and Alanna York are the founder of the company and own a salon named Head Games in Portland, Maine.

 Entrepreneurs: Tony Gauthier, Scott Hoag, Wesley Osaze

 Entrepreneurial trio Tony Gauthier, Scott Hoag and Wesley Osaze are the founders and created their spin on the typical breath freshener.
-Sprëtz is the first all-natural 2-in-1 freshening spray that removes odors from your breath and hands, that’s right, breath and hands!
+Sprëtz removes odors from your breath and hands, making it the first all-natural 2-in-1 freshening spray.
 Each bottle will last about 70 applications.